Life As a Nuclear Medicine Technologist

 What Kind of Nuclear Medicine Technologist Job Opportunities Are There?

 In the United States, there were 20,100 jobs for Nuclear Medicine Technologist in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Nuclear Medicine Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.
+There will be an estimated 1,300 positions for Nuclear Medicine Technologist per year.